 Central Prison is a male prison that offers outpatient psychological and psychiatric services within five distinct populations (Death Row, Restrictive Housing, Pre-Trial Detainees, Assessment/Diagnostic Center, and Regular Population).
 Attached to the prison is the Central Prison Healthcare Complex (CPHC).
-The CPHC is the main hub for the department to address both the the main hub for the department to address both the 2021-2022 Intern Class acute mental health and intensive medical needs of the entire male correctional population of North Carolina.
+The CPHC is the main hub for the department to address both the acute mental health and intensive medical needs of the entire male correctional population of North Carolina.